National Health Insurance

 Income over 2.1 million yen and 6 million yen or less80,100 yen + (medical expenses -267,000 yen) × 1%44,400 yen

-• Active Earners 4: If there are NHI insured persons aged 70-74 with taxable income of 1.45 million yen or more in the household.
+• Persons with income comparable to active workers (4): If there are NHI insured persons aged 70-74 with taxable income of 1.45 million yen or more in the household.

-2. Even if income is more than 3.83 million yen, some people have been transferred to the latter-stage elderly medical care system in the same household, and the total income is less than 5.2 million yen
+2. The income is 3.83 million yen or more, but there is someone in the same household who has been transferred to the Medical Care System for the Advanced Elderly and the total income is less than 5.2 million yen.

-3. There are two or more national security insurers aged 70 to 74 in households, and the total income is less than 5.2 million yen
+3. There are two or more NHI insured persons aged 70 to 74 in the household, and the total income is less than 5.2 million yen.

-4. Household with new insured who will be 70 years old after January, Heisei 20, the total of the gross income after deducting the basic insurance premiums of 70-74 year-old insured (excluding fictitious household head) is 2.1 million yen Less than
+4. A household with NHI insured person who will turn 70 years old after January 2015, and the total of the gross income after deducting the basic insurance premiums of 70-74 year-old insured (excluding fictitious household head) is less than 2.1 million yen.

-*If there is someone in the household who has not declared their income, the household income cannot be determined.General" will be treated as ".Regardless of whether you have income or not, you must file an income tax return (resident tax return and final tax return).
+*If there is someone in your household who has not filed an income tax return, the household's income cannot be determined and you will be treated as categoryGeneral (3)」Regardless of whether you have an income or not, you must file an income tax return (resident tax return and final tax return).

-*If you have received high-cost medical care benefits exceeding the limit four or more times within the past 12 months, you will be considered to have received multiple payments.
+*If you have received high-cost medical care benefits exceeding the limit four or more times within the past 12 months, you will receive the "multiple times" payment.

 National Health Insurance Tax